bausteine-der-datenanalyse/a-auswertung_fds_daten_en/lernziele.md

-- Einlesen von fds Daten mit dem fdsreader
+- Reading in data using the fdsreader
-- Analyse der Daten in Bezug auf ASET
+- Analyzing the data to perform an ASET analysis